theowenyoung/blog/docs/JANT-API.md

 - **Preserve dates**: Always set `publishedAt` to the original publish timestamp so posts appear in the correct chronological order.
-- **Slugs**: Use the original URL slug to maintain link compatibility.
-If your old blog used paths like `/2024/01/my-post`, set `slug` to `2024-01-my-post` or a similar flat slug.
+- **Paths**: Use `path` to preserve original URLs.
+If your old blog used paths like `2024/01/my-post`, set `path` to `"2024/01/my-post"` — Jant will auto-generate a slug and register the original path as an alias.
+For simple slugs, use `slug` directly.
 - **Rate yourself**: Add `rating` (1–5) if your old blog had review scores.
 - **Threads**: To recreate comment chains or post series, create the root post first, then create replies with `replyToId` set to the root post's `id`.